Aliases for CD81 Gene

 GeneCards Summary for CD81 Gene

 CD81 (CD81 Molecule) is a Protein Coding gene.
 Diseases associated with CD81 include Immunodeficiency, Common Variable, 6 and Common Variable Immunodeficiency.
-Among its related pathways are Immunoregulatory interactions between a Lymphoid and a non-Lymphoid cell and Immune response Fc epsilon RI pathway.
+Among its related pathways are IL-2 Pathway and B cell receptor signaling pathway (KEGG).
 Gene Ontology (GO) annotations related to this gene include MHC class II protein complex binding.
 An important paralog of this gene is CD9.

 (Microbial infection) Acts as a receptor for hepatitis C virus (HCV) in hepatocytes.
-Associates with CLDN1 and the CLDN1-CD81 receptor complex is essential for HCV entry into host cell.
+Association with CLDN1 and the CLDN1-CD81 receptor complex is essential for HCV entry into host cell.

 (Microbial infection) Involved in SAMHD1-dependent restriction of HIV-1 replication.
 May support early replication of both R5- and X4-tropic HIV-1 viruses in T cells, likely via proteasome-dependent degradation of SAMHD1.

 (Microbial infection) Specifically required for Plasmodium falciparum infectivity of hepatocytes, controlling sporozoite entry into hepatocytes via the parasitophorous vacuole and subsequent parasite differentiation to exoerythrocytic forms.